Vancouver WA Pedestrian Accident Injury Claim

 - Improper lighting fails to allow for the visibility of pedestrians

 Other maintenance problems may include uneven sidewalks and confusing or missing signage.
-In such cases, the municipality’s negligence could make them liable for the accident,
+In such cases, the municipality’s negligence or the negligence of the adjacent property owner could make them liable for your injuries.

 Can a Pedestrian Be Partially at Fault for an Accident?